Ryan-Bauroth/ML-Spotify-Daylist/README.md

 ## Description

-This project has **3 main tasks**:<br/>
+The goal of this project is to:<br/>
 a) **Gather data** on a user's Spotify listening automatically<br/>
-b) **Create a prediction algorithm** based on this data to predict what music that user would want given some data<br/>
+b) **Create a prediction algorithm** based on this data to predict what music that user would want given the temperate, time of day, month, and day of the week<br/>
-c) Use this prediction alogrithm to **create a custom user radio** which responds to how the user interacts with songs to inform future predictions
+c) **Generate a playlist** based on these predictions and upload it to Spotify

 ## Installation & Use